MarinPol/catnbloom.com/cottagecore-cats.md

 og_image: "/assets/images/collections/cottagecore-og.jpg"

 # CONTENT BLOCKS
-about_collection: "Perfect for those who cherish pastel palettes, dreamy garden moods, and everyday magic."
+about_collection: "A soft collection of cats living among flowers, gardens, and quiet countryside moments."

-artistic_direction: "Digitally illustrated scenes focused on soft botanical motifs, calm countryside settings, and feline comfort.
-The artistic approach prioritizes delicate linework and a harmonious, muted color palette."
+artistic_direction: "Digitally illustrated compositions with cats resting in floral and countryside settings, drawn with simple lines and soft colors."

-design_intent: "Created as wearable art for a slower, more intentional lifestyle.
-Each piece is designed to offer a visual escape, prioritizing evergreen charm and peaceful storytelling over fleeting trends."
+design_intent: "Created as wearable art for a slower lifestyle — designs meant for everyday use like clothing, prints, and small accessories."

 # BRAND FOOTER
 tagline: "Find your everyday magic with CatnBloom."